camunda/camunda/docs/ci.md

 The next step is to narrow down the workflow to our failing test.
 This will make the feedback loop shorter, and minimize resource usage during investigation.

+> **Note**
-> NOTE: it can happen that a flaky test is only flaky when there is pressure on the system, so we
+> It can happen that a flaky test is only flaky when there is pressure on the system, so we
 > cannot always fully narrow the workflow to a single test.
 You will have to experiment to find out
 > which level is acceptable, i.e. how narrow you can make the scope while still reproducing the
 > failure.